julnox/landing-page/README.md

 # Landing Page

-A webpage made for The Odin Project
+This is an example of a webpage using Flexbox, this project is part of Odin Project.

 #### Image credits: